The Human Truth Foundation

 q=76.

-Amongst the best in The Americas with regard to its score on the Green Future Index, Canada comes 14th-best in the world.
+With regard to its score on the Green Future Index, Canada ranks 14th-best in the world (one of the best in The Americas).

 The Green Futures Index (GFI) has been running since 2021, and looks at 23 data sets for over 70 countries, with a focus on effectiveness, policy and planning 'for a low carbon future.
 It is complementary to existing goals and frameworks for sustainable development'.
 Datasets include qualitative appraisals and quantitative measurements on carbon emissions across multiple sectors, renewable and nuclear energy, recycling capabilities, green technologies used in building and construction, transport, scientific and industrial green innovations and patent quantities, climate action and climate policies.
 Each country is then ranked by their final score.22.